sensei-hacker/inavwiki/Sensor-auto-detect-and-hardware-failure-detection.md

-# How auto detect works in iNav
+# How auto detect works in INAV

-On iNav when mag_hardware and baro_hardware is set to `AUTO` it tries to auto detect which sensor is connected.
+On INAV when mag_hardware and baro_hardware is set to `AUTO` it tries to auto detect which sensor is connected.
 When it finds a sensor it will change the parameter to the one found, example `BMP280`.
 If it fails to find any sensor it will set *_hardware to `NONE`

 Reason for switching from `AUTO` to the detected sensor is to make the hardware failure detection work properly.